ilyvion/ward/README.md

 # ward

-This crate exports two macros, which are intended to replicate the functionality of Swift's guard expression with `Option<T>` usage.
-They both do similar things, but the `ward!` macro technically has more use cases than the `guard!` macro, because it returns a value instead of creating a variable.
+This crate exports two macros, which are intended to replicate the functionality of Swift's guard expression with `Option<T>`.

+The `guard!` macro was created to emulate the `guard let` statement in Swift.
+This macro is only really useful for moving values out of `Option<T>`s into variables.
+The `ward!` macro, on the other hand, doesn't force the creation of a variable, it only returns the value that the `guard!` variable would place into a variable.
+As such, it's a more flexible version of the `guard!` macro; and probably also somewhat more Rustic.

 ## Examples